Biography

 Those songs not only inspired an era of youthful rebellion and independence, but also had a potent effect on the course of modern music in general.
 A dazzling fusion of psychedelic rock, soul, gospel, jazz, and Latin flavors, Sly’s music brought the next step – funk – to a disparate populace of hip artists.
 From Miles Davis and Herbie Hancock, to the halls of Motown and George Clinton’s P-Funk, from Michael Jackson and Curtis Mayfield, down the line to Bob Marley, the Isley Brothers, Prince, Public Enemy, Red Hot Chili Peppers, Arrested Development, the Black Eyed Peas, the Roots, OutKast and on and on, Sly’s DNA is traceable to every cell of the musical stratosphere.

 It is never enough to reiterate that they were the first hitmaking interracial, mixed-gender band.
 “Sly and the Family Stone’s music was immensely liberating,” wrote Harry Weinger on the occasion of the group’s Rock And Roll Hall Of Fame induction in 1993.
 “A tight, riotous funk, it was precisely A Whole New Thing.
-And they were a beautiful sight: rock’s first integrated band, black, white, women, men.
+And they were a beautiful sight: rock’s first integrated band, Black, white, women, men.
 Hair, skin.
 Fringe and sweat.
 Extraordinary vibes for extraordinary times.”
 If 1968 was indeed the year that changed the world, then Sly and the Family Stone provided the soundtrack for that change.
 They would continue to lay out a sound that is truly eternal.

 Beginnings

-Sylvester Stewart was born the second of five children (Loretta, Sylvester, Freddie, Rose, and Vaetta, known as Vet) in Denton, Texas, on March 15, 1944.
+Sylvester Stewart was born the second of five children (Loretta, Sylvester, Freddie, Rose, and Vaetta, known as Vet) in Denton, Texas, on March 15, 1943.
 His devout African-American family was affiliated with the Church Of God In Christ (COGC) and took their beliefs with them when they moved to Vallejo, California, a northwest suburb of San Francisco.
 Reared on church music, Sylvester was eight years old when he and three of his siblings (sans Loretta) recorded a 78 rpm gospel single for local release as the Stewart Four.

 A musical prodigy, he became known as Sly in early grade school, the result of a friend misspelling ‘Sylvester.’
 He was adept at keyboards, guitar, bass, and drums by age eleven, and went on to perform in several high school bands.
 One of these groups, the Viscaynes, boasted an integrated lineup, a fact that did not go unnoticed in the late 1950s.
 The group cut a few singles, and Sly also released a few singles as well during that period, working with his younger brother Freddie.